knative/docs/docs/eventing/sources/kafka-source/README.md

 !!! note
     The valid values for `initialOffset` are `earliest` and `latest`.
 Any other value results in a validation error.
-This field is honored only if there are no prior committed offsets for that consumer group.
+This field is honored only if there are no committed offsets for that consumer group.

 ## Connecting to a TLS-enabled Kafka Broker